 A special category of air emissions is the emissions of GHG's.
-Emission inventories of GHG's are compiled according to the guidelines developed by the IPCC18, under the auspices of the UN Framework Convention on Climate Change (UNFCCC).
-GHG's include both direct and indirect GHG's, such as Sulphur dioxide (SO2) and nitrogen oxides (NOx).
+Emission inventories of GHG's are compiled according to the guidelines developed by the IPCC17, under the auspices of the UN Framework Convention on Climate Change (UNFCCC).
+GHG's include both direct and indirect GHG's, such as Sulphur dioxide (SO2) and nitrogen oxides (NO_x).
 The most important GHG's are both direct and are carbon dioxide CO2 and methane CH4.
 Though methane is not very common on Curaçao its relative impact is high because of the high global warming potential (GWP) relative to CO2.
 According to the IPCC Fifth Assessment Report of 2014 the GWP is 28 times CO2.

 At the end of 2011 a first Greenhouse Gas Inventory or 'Carbon Footprint study' has been executed for Curaçao for the year 2010.
 This is by CBS in cooperation with Kool Caribe Consult.
 Such a Footprint gives information about the contribution of Curaçao to emissions of GHG's which are the most important and fundamental cause of the greenhouse effect and climate change.
-By the end of 2016 a second GHG inventory has been made by the CBS for the year 2015.
+By the end of 2016 a second GHG inventory has been made by the CBS for the year 2015 and in 2019 a third one for the year 2018.
+The next inventory will be made for the year 2021.

-As can be seen in table 17 most of the emissions are related to the refinery and the utility industry.
-The production of energy for the refinery as well as the refinery itself contribute for more than 30 percent of total emissions.
-The contribution of the utility industry is limited to less than 10 percent.
-Landfill and transport count only for less than 10 percent.
-The 2015 emissions of Curaçao in comparison to 2010 show a reduction of 322.4 kton, i.c.
-7.2 percent in 5 years.
+As can be seen in table 17 most of the emissions in 2018 are related to production of energy for the refinery and utilities, waste (landfill) and transport.
+The relative low production of GHG's by the refinery (8.8%) is due to a decrease in production of the refinery in 2018.
+The contribution of the utility industry is limited to 16.5 percent.
+Landfill (waste) counts for almost 18 percent and transport more than 17 percent.
+The 2018 emissions of Curaçao in comparison to 2015 show a reduction of 1870 kton, i.c. almost 45 percent in 3 years.